kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 # Lab 7: Using the Kubevirt UI to interact with VMs

-> **NOTE:** at the time of this writing, the WebUI is fully functional on
-> OpenShift but not yet in Kubernetes (we are working on it! :D).
-In Kubernetes
-> if you try to spin up a VM using the *wizard* the namespaces will not be
-> shown; don't worry about that, just continue with the labs avoiding that part.

-In this section, we will install and interact with VMs using KubeVirt's dedicated UI.
+In this section we will deploy and interact with VMs using KubeVirt's web-based user interface.

-You can then access it at `http://kubevirtlab-<number>.<domain>:30000` and use it to:
+You can then access the web UI at `http://kubevirtlab-<number>.<domain>:30000` and use it to:

 * stop/start/delete/...
 VMs
 * Create new ones